iluwatar/java-design-patterns/combinator/README.md

 ![alt text](./etc/combinator.png)

 ## Applicability
-Use the Best Pattern Ever pattern when
+Use the Combiner pattern when

 * you want to combine primitives into more complex structures
 * you want to strengthen the Single Responsibility Principle

 ## Related patterns
 * Specification pattern